 Before discussing solutions, let’s make sure we define our terms, because there’s a lot of confusion on what the various stages of editing are:

 - General Editing.
-Will address macro issues of the draft ms. like plot and character arcs, poor plot logic, passages and scenes that aren’t working well, stylistic issues, etc. Sometimes referred to as substantive or developmental editing, a general edit is similar to a critique in that it reviews the ms. as a whole; unlike a critique, this edit provides more specific and detailed recommendations, and offers solutions to the problems identified.
+Will address macro issues of the draft ms. like plot and character arcs, poor plot logic, passages and scenes that aren’t working well, stylistic issues, etc. Sometimes referred to as substantive or developmental editing, a general edit is similar to a critique in that it reviews the ms. as a whole; this edit provides the author very specific and detailed insights to the problems identified.

 - Line Editing.
 A more detailed and intensive edit whose aim is to improve the flow, pacing, polish, and overall readability of the work.
-Line editing addresses, among much else, dialogue, style, grammar, tense, and syntax issues.
-Will typically include suggestions and examples for revising and rewording sentences paragraphs that need improvement.
+Line editing addresses, among much else, dialogue, style, grammar, tense, and syntax issues, often reworking sentences paragraphs that need improvement.

 - Copyediting: The pre-final pass through a ms., copyediting looks at the fine detail, including punctuation, consistency, capitalization, formatting, and anything missed at the line editing stage.
 The copyeditor is also responsible for fact-checking.